Darren McGavin: Early life

-Around age 16, McGavin left the boarding school and temporarily lived as a runaway under the wharf in San Francisco, before moving in with his mother and stepfather at their ranch in Southern California.
-While attending high school in Galt, California, McGavin developed aspirations to be an architect, and after graduating enrolled at the University of the Pacific in Stockton, California, to study architecture.
+Around age 16, McGavin left the boarding school and temporarily lived as a runaway under the wharf in San Francisco, before moving in with his mother and stepfather, William L. Maddison, at their ranch in Southern California.
+While attending high school in Galt, California, McGavin developed aspirations to be an architect, and after graduating, enrolled at the College of the Pacific in Stockton, California, to study architecture.
 He later studied theatre at the HB Studio in New York City.
 McGavin was rejected for military service during World War II because of bad knees.

 Career

 Broadway, film, and television

-While attending the University of the Pacific, McGavin took a side job building scenery for a local theater group.
+While attending the College of the Pacific, McGavin took a side job building scenery for a local theater group.
 He subsequently dropped out of college, and found work as a painter at Columbia Pictures movie studios in 1945.
 When an opening became available for a bit part in A Song to Remember, McGavin applied and won his first movie role.
 Shortly afterwards, he moved to New York City and studied at the Neighborhood Playhouse and the Actors Studio under teacher Sanford Meisner.

 In 1949, he joined the cast of a touring production of Death of a Salesman, playing Happy Lohman.
 He began appearing on Broadway in 1954, in productions of My Three Angels and The Rainmaker (where he created the title role) opposite Geraldine Page.

 While in New York, McGavin also appeared on several live theater programs that aired on television, such as Kraft Television Theatre and The U.S. Steel Hour.

 McGavin returned to Hollywood in the early 1950s and appeared in the short film A Word to the Wives with Marsha Hunt, and had his first starring roles in the feature films Summertime, opposite Katharine Hepburn, and The Man with the Golden Arm (both 1955).

 Also in 1955, McGavin appeared twice in the anthology series Alfred Hitchcock Presents, first in an episode titled "Triggers in Leash" and later in an episode titled "The Cheney Vase", as a scheming caretaker and aspiring art thief, opposite Carolyn Jones, Patricia Collinge, and Ruta Lee.
 He also later appeared in an episode of The Alfred Hitchcock Hour titled "A Matter of Murder" in 1964.